Ring In the Holidays and Ring Up the Sales

 - Website.
 Obviously, if you are an online business, or have a significant online presence, you know the critical importance of having an updated and fully functional website.
-This means that you need to review each page to make sure that it conveys your holiday messaging and any special prices.
+Review each page to make sure that it conveys your holiday messaging and any special prices.
 Make sure that any discount codes are working as intended.
 Even if you don't consider yourself an online business, take the time to review your website and make it as festive as possible.

 Partner with Others to Increase Customer Interest